apache/flink/flink-connectors/flink-connector-rabbitmq2/src/main/java/org/apache/flink/connector/rabbitmq2/source/README.md

 # RabbitMQ Source

-Flink's RabbitMQ connector provides a source which enables you to receive messages from a RabbitMQ queue in three different consistency modes: at-most-once, at-least-once, and exactly-once.
+Flink's RabbitMQ connector provides a streaming-only source which enables you to receive messages from a RabbitMQ queue in three different consistency modes: at-most-once, at-least-once, and exactly-once.

 ## Consistency Behaviour
-With __at-most-once__, the source will reach each message and automatically acknowledges it to RabbitMQ.
+With __at-most-once__, the source will receive each message and automatically acknowledges it to RabbitMQ.
 The message content is then polled by the output.
 If the system crashes in the meantime, the messages that the source buffers are lost.